[HISTORY: Adopted by the Board of Supervisors of Adams County 6-20-2017 by Ord. No. 20-2017. Amendments noted where applicable.]

 All evidence, including certified copies of records and documents which the Board considers, shall be fully offered and made part of the record of the case.
 The evidence presented shall be limited to the scope of the charges made in the complaint.
 The Ethics Board shall not be bound by the rules of evidence for trial, but it shall admit all evidence having reasonable probative value, provided that it relates to the scope of the charge(s) made in the complaint, and shall exclude immaterial, irrelevant or unduly repetitious testimony.

-Every party shall be offered, during all stages of any investigation or proceeding conducted under this chapter, reasonable opportunity to rebut or offer countervailing evidence.
+Every party shall be offered, during all stages of any investigation or proceeding conducted under this chapter, a reasonable opportunity to rebut or offer countervailing evidence.

 The parties may make a brief opening statement to acquaint the Board with the nature of the complaint.